Marketo API: Errors, Warnings, & Results

 Access Token Expired

-Marketo Python Script With To Handle Errors and Warnings
+Python Script to Handle Errors and Warnings

 def some_marketo_call():